Your New York Divorce Attorneys Team

 Additionally, depending on the issues of a case, there may be a need for mental-health or substance-abuse professionals.

-If you are a high-asset or high-net-worth individual, it is crucial to have a divorce team with access to qualified tax lawyers, forensic accountants, and other financial experts working on your case.
-Cases involving substantial income, investments, and financial assets may require one or more of the following experts: forensic accountants; economists; pension actuaries; vocational experts for issues concerning imputed income; real estate, jewelry, art and collectible appraisers; handwriting experts; or tax lawyers, especially when there are foreign bank accounts.
+If you are a high-asset or high-net-worth individual, it is crucial to have a divorce team in New York with access to qualified tax lawyers, forensic accountants, and other financial experts working on your case.
+In New York high-net-worth divorce cases involving substantial income, investments, and financial assets may require one or more of the following experts: forensic accountants; economists; pension actuaries; vocational experts for issues concerning imputed income; real estate, jewelry, art and collectible appraisers; handwriting experts; or tax lawyers, especially when there are foreign bank accounts.

 The result of a divorce is also the dissolution of a financial partnership.
 In some cases, the process is fairly simple: a couple owns a home, two cars, bank and credit-card accounts, and some personal property they owned before marriage, and they have both joint and personal debts and bills.

-In a high-net-worth or complex-asset divorce, the valuation and distribution of these types of assets can have major financial implications down the road, and this is not something you should leave to chance.
+In a high-net-worth or complex-asset divorce in New York State, the valuation and distribution of these types of assets can have major financial implications down the road, and this is not something you should leave to chance.
 The valuation and long-term financial and tax consequences of various settlement options are not things that you can expect your attorney to project or calculate, even if you have retained a matrimonial attorney with decades of experience.
-Rather, you must engage, through your attorney, the services of an experienced forensic professional.
+Rather, you must engage, through your divorce attorney, the services of an experienced forensic professional.

 Forensic accountants are routinely employed in cases involving substantial assets which require tracing or valuation.